klts-io/website/content/en/docs/install-with-script.md

 ---
-title: "Instal with script"
+title: "Install with script"
 weight: 30
 ---

-KLTS provides a script that automates the installation process
+KLTS provides a script that automates the installation process.

 ## Install